zandora/cutelogger/README.md

 # cutelogger
-A free python logging tool for cutechess compatible with \<white label\>.stream logging standard.
+A free python logging tool for cutechess designed to generate specific PGN files for engine tournaments.
+Perfect to be used for streaming events of pre-recorded engine vs engine matches.